 Carp fishing is not just about catching fish, but a true game of mind and patience.
 It requires careful planning, proper preparation, and, of course, quality gear.
-In this post, we will explore the basic principles of carp fishing, select the right equipment, and figure out how to increase your chances of success.
+In this post, we will explore the main principles of carp fishing, select the right equipment, and figure out how to increase your chances of success.

 The main tool of any carp angler is the rod.
 If you are looking for the perfect combination of power, sensitivity, and reliability, pay attention to the Sportex carp rod.
 It is made from high-quality carbon, provides accurate casting, and has enough strength to withstand even the strongest carp.